Demand Letters Travel Fast

 Why Florida draws more suits than most states

 Under federal law, ADA Title III plaintiffs can only get injunctive relief, not damages.
-But Florida's Civil Rights Act adds compensatory and punitive damages on top of the federal claim.
+But Florida's Civil Rights Act gives plaintiffs a separate state route to compensatory and punitive damages.
 A plaintiff who'd recover nothing beyond attorney's fees in federal court can pursue real money in Florida.

 A plaintiff with a disability visits a non-compliant website or walks into a restaurant with a barrier.
 They file.
 The business owner gets a demand letter.
-Attorneys report defense costs of $12,000 to $15,000 even in a winning case, with settlements typically landing between $5,000 and $20,000 when FCRA damages are included.
+The cases below put numbers on what happens next: serial filers demand $2,500 to $9,000, one Gainesville pizzeria was asked for $6,000, and a Jacksonville steakhouse reportedly settled for about $20,000.
 Most owners settle.

 Andres Gomez has filed hundreds of ADA lawsuits against South Florida businesses, with settlement demands of $2,500 to $9,000.
 Attorney Aleksandra Kravets has filed dozens more across the state.